Danny Raz

 Danny Raz (born 1959; Hebrew: דני רז) is an Israeli computer scientist and a professor of computer science at the Technion – Israel Institute of Technology.
 He is known for his research on applying theoretical analysis to develop practical and efficient tools for networks and systems management.

-Raz is the dean of computer science at the Technion.
+Raz is the Senior Executive Vice President of the Technion.

 Academic career

 Raz received a B.Sc in Physics, Mathematics, and Computer Science from the Hebrew University of Jerusalem (1988).
 He then obtained both his M.Sc.
 (1990) and his Ph.D.
 (1996) from the Weizmann Institute of Science under the supervision of David Harel.

 From 1995 to 1997, Raz was a postdoctoral fellow at the International Computer Science Institute (ICSI), in Berkeley California.

 Raz joined the computer science department at the Technion in 2000, and became an associate professor in 2005.
 He was promoted to full professor in 2013.

 In 2020 he received the title of Hewlett-Packard Chair in Computer Engineering, and in 2023 he was appointed as Dean of the faculty of computer science.

+Raz was appointed Senior Executive Vice President of the Technion in October 2025.

 Raz has supervised 30 graduate students and authored over 150 scientific publications and 8 patents.